sebsciarra/HugoWebsite/content/technical_content/MLE_EM_algorithms/index.md

 \label{eq:gauss-like}
 \end{align}
 $$

 Importantly, Equation \ref{eq:gauss-like} above only computes the likelihood given one $y_i$ data point.
-Because the researcher want to determine the parameter values that produced all the 100 data points, $y_i \in \mathbf{y}$, Equation \ref{eq:gauss-like} must be used each for each data point and all the resulting values likelihood values must be multiplied together.
-Thus, a product of likelihoods must be computed to obtain the likelihood of the parameters given the entire data set, $L(\sigma, \mu|\mathbf{y})$, which yields Equation \ref{eq:gauss-prod} below:
+Because the researcher wants to determine the parameter values that produced all the 100 data points, $y_i \in \mathbf{y}$, Equation \ref{eq:gauss-like} must be used each for each data point and all the resulting likelihood values must be multiplied together.
+Thus, a product of likelihoods must be computed to obtain the likelihood of the parameters given the entire data set, $L(\sigma, \mu|\mathbf{y})$, as shown below in Equation \ref{eq:gauss-prod}:

 $$
 \begin{align}